 We distilled all these different sets of ideas into a handy table that summarises our approach and acts as a reminder to people of what’s included.
 We’ve called this table various things over the years, and have represented it in different ways – firstly, as a Resilient Therapy Magic Box of potions and remedies, a toolkit of ideas, then a more detailed Resilient Therapy Summary Table, a later version of the Resilience Framework that doesn’t use the language of ‘therapy’, a black and white Resilience Framework in case you, or the young people you support, prefer to colour code the Framework yourselves, and even a blank Resilience Framework so that you can write your own items if you wish.

-The Resilience Framework has been translated into Greek, Spanish, Turkish, French, Swedish and Portuguese, with more languages on the way.
+The Resilience Framework has been translated into Greek, Spanish, Turkish, French, Swedish, Portuguese and Danish, with more languages on the way.
 We’ve also been developing a version of the table for use with adults, the Resilience Framework for Adults, also available in German, and a Family Resilience Framework to support members of the wider family (parents, siblings, carers etc.).

 Have a look at the Resilient Therapy background page for a quick overview and a few ideas to get you started with this approach.